Generative Modeling through Koopman Spectral Analysis: An Operator-Theoretic Perspective: Introduction

 \section{Introduction}

-Generative modeling plays a central role in modern data science, with applications ranging from computer vision and natural language processing to scientific computing and uncertainty quantification \citep{arjovsky2017wasserstein,baikonode,cheng2025safe,dinh2017realnvp,geng2025mean,goodfellow2014generative,ho2020denoising,nichol2021improved,radford2018improving,sohl2015deep,song2019generative,song2020score,van2016pixel,yu2025unlock}.
-Given samples from an unknown target distribution, the goal is to generate additional samples without explicit access to its density.
-Despite their empirical success, many popular generative models, such as variational autoencoders \citep{kingma2013auto,rezende2014stochastic}, generative adversarial networks \citep{goodfellow2014generative}, and diffusion or score-based models \citep{ho2020denoising,song2019generative,song2020score,yang2023diffusion}, rely on extensive neural network training, careful hyperparameter tuning, and substantial computational resources.
-Moreover, Langevin-type sampling and score-based approaches require access to gradients of the log-density or learned score functions, which can be costly or unstable to estimate in high-dimensional or complex settings.
+Generative modeling plays a central role in modern data science, aiming to generate new samples from an unknown target distribution without explicit access to its density.
+While approaches like variational autoencoders, generative adversarial networks, and diffusion models have achieved striking empirical success~\citep{goodfellow2014generative,kingma2013auto,ho2020denoising}, they often demand extensive neural network training and delicate hyperparameter tuning.
+Furthermore, score-based methods rely on estimating gradients of the log-density, which can be computationally expensive or unstable in high-dimensional scientific problems.

-An alternative perspective on sampling and generative modeling is provided by Wasserstein gradient flows \citep{ambrosio2008gradient,arbel2019maximum,fan2021variational,jordan1998variational,liu2017stein,liu2016stein,mokrov2021large}, which offer a unifying variational framework for many stochastic and deterministic particle methods.
-Algorithms such as Stein variational gradient descent \citep{liu2017stein,liu2016stein}, affine-invariant Langevin dynamics \citep{garbuno2020affine}, and Laplacian-adjusted Wasserstein gradient descent (LAWGD) \citep{chewi2020svgd} can be interpreted as discrete approximation of gradient flows on the space of probability measures.
-In particular, LAWGD achieves strong theoretical guarantees by preconditioning the gradient flow with the inverse Langevin generator $\mathcal{L}^{-1}$.
-However, the inverse generator is typically inaccessible due to the unknown target density.
+A complementary line of work formulates generative modeling as Wasserstein gradient flows on the space of probability measures~\citep{jordan1998variational,ambrosio2008gradient}.
+This variational perspective underpins particle-based algorithms such as Stein variational gradient descent (SVGD)~\citep{liu2016stein} and Laplacian-adjusted Wasserstein gradient descent (LAWGD)~\citep{chewi2020svgd}.
+LAWGD, in particular, achieves strong theoretical guarantees by preconditioning the gradient flow with the inverse Langevin generator $\mathcal{L}^{-1}$, thereby equalizing scales across stiff modes and accelerating convergence.
+However, realizing this ideal preconditioner is challenging in practice, as access to $\mathcal{L}^{-1}$ typically requires explicit knowledge of the potential function, which is unavailable in many generative settings.